Welcome To Advanced Eyecare Scleral Lens Center, Helping Patients From All Over Irvine and Dana Point, CA

 Intacs is a device that flattens the cornea and gently reshapes it into its natural form.
 It is inserted surgically into a thick section of the cornea and is the only FDA-approved one of its kind.
 Many patients with Intacs find that their case of Keratoconus improves to the point where a corneal transplant is no longer needed.

 In addition to the above, there are a number of other surgical procedures for the most serious cases of Keratoconus.
 These can include a partial or complete corneal transplant, which involves the removal of a damaged cornea, replaced with a donor cornea which is round-shaped and healthy.

 However, for the majority of patients, the most effective way to treat Keratoconus is with scleral lenses.

 Cross Linking For Keratoconus & Why Scleral Lenses Are A Better Option For Early Stages

 While cross-linking is most effective for repairing late-stage Keratoconus, it is not recommended for the earlier stages.
 For one thing, it requires the use of artificial tears on a consistent basis.
 For another, a patient must be above 14 years old to receive CXL treatment.

 This is why scleral lenses are recommended for the earlier stages of treatment.
 Since they have a built-in area for artificial tears, a patient doesn’t need to constantly manually administer them throughout the day.
 Scleral lenses can also be used by children under 14, although the exact age that is most appropriate for contact lens wear varies among different eye doctors.

-If you are in the earlier stages of Keratoconus and interested in scleral lenses, our eye doctor at Advanced Eyecare Scleral Lens Center can help patients from all over Irvine, Orange County.
-Dr. Matthew Wang and Dr. Steven Wang will do a thorough, comprehensive work up and our staff will make you feel right at home.
+If you are in the earlier stages of Keratoconus and interested in scleral lenses, our eye doctor at Advanced Eyecare Scleral Lens Center can help patients from all over Irvine, CA. Dr. Matthew Wang and Dr. Steven Wang will do a thorough, comprehensive work up and our staff will make you feel right at home.